Sheryl Shade: Hi, Aimee. Aimee Mullins: Hi.

 SS: Yes, you go.

-AM: So, these are the sprint legs, and I can put other…
+AM: So, these are the sprint legs, and I can my other…

-SS: Can you tell about who designed your other legs?
+SS: Can you tell about who designed your legs?

 AM: Yes.
-These got in a place called Bournemouth, England, about two south of London, and I’m the only person in United States with these, which is a crime because they are so beautiful.
-And I don’t mean, like, because of the toes and everything.
-For me, while I’m such a serious on the track, I want to be feminine off the track, and I think it’s important not to be limited in any capacity, whether it’s, you know, your mobility even fashion.
-I mean, I love the fact that can go in anywhere and pick out what I want — the shoes I want, the I want — and I’m hoping to try to these over here and make them accessible to a lot people.
+These I got in a place called Bournemouth, England, two hours south of London, and I’m the only person in the United States with these, is a crime because they are so beautiful.
+And I don’t even mean, like, because the toes and everything.
+For me, while I’m such a serious on the track, I want to be feminine off the track, and I think it’s important not to be limited in any capacity, whether it’s, you know, your mobility or even fashion. mean, I love the fact that I can go anywhere and pick out what I want — the shoes I want, the skirts want — and I’m hoping to try to bring these over and make them accessible to a lot of people.
 They’re also silicon.
-This is a really basic, basic prosthetic limb under here.
-It’s like a foot under this.
+This is a basic, basic prosthetic limb under here.
+It’s like a Barbie foot under this.

 (Laughter)

 It is.
-It’s just stuck in this position, so have to wear a two-inch heel.
-And, I mean, it’s really — let me take this off so can see it.
+It’s just in this position, so I have to wear a two-inch heel.
+And, mean, it’s really — let me take this off so you see it.
 I don’t know how good you can it, but, like, it really is.
-There’re veins on the feet, and my heel is pink, and my Achilles’ tendon — that a little bit.
-And it’s really an amazing store. got them a year and two weeks ago.
-And is just a silicon piece of skin.
-I mean, what was, two years ago this man in Belgium was saying, “God, if I go to Madame Tussauds’ wax museum and see Jerry Hall replicated down to the color her eyes, looking so real as if she breathed, why can’t they build limb for someone that looks like a leg, or an arm, or hand?”
-I mean, they make ears for burn victims.
-They do stuff with silicon.
+There’re veins on the feet, and then my is pink, and my Achilles’ tendon — that moves a little bit.
+And it’s really an store.
+I got them a year and two weeks ago.
+And this is a silicon piece of skin.
+I mean, what happened was, two years this man in Belgium was saying, “God, if I can to Madame Tussauds’ wax museum and see Jerry Hall replicated down to color of her eyes, looking so real as if she breathed, why can’t they build a for someone that looks like a leg, or an arm, or a hand?”
+I mean, they make ears for victims.
+They do amazing stuff with silicon.

-SS: Two weeks ago, Aimee was up the Arthur Ashe award at the ESPYs.
-And she came into town and she rushed and she said, “I have to buy some new shoes!”
-We’re an hour before the ESPYs, and she thought she’d a two-inch heel but she’d actually bought a three-inch heel.
+SS: Two ago, Aimee was up for the Arthur Ashe award the ESPYs.
+And she came into town and she rushed around she said, “I have to buy some new shoes!”
+We’re an hour before the ESPYs, she thought she’d gotten a two-inch heel but she’d actually a three-inch heel.

-AM: And this poses a problem for me, because it I’m walking like that all night long.
+AM: And this poses a problem for me, it means I’m walking like that all night long.

-SS: For 45 minutes.
-Luckily, the was terrific.
-They got someone to come in and off the shoes.
+SS: 45 minutes.
+Luckily, the hotel was terrific.
+They got someone to come and saw off the shoes.

 (Laughter)

-AM: I said to the receptionist — I mean, am just harried, and Sheryl’s at my side — I said, “Look, do you have anybody here who help me?
-Because I have this problem … ” You know, at first they were just to write me off, like, “If you don’t like your shoes, sorry.
-It’s late.”
-“No, no, no, no. I’ve got these special that need a two-inch heel.
+AM: I said to the receptionist — mean, I am just harried, and Sheryl’s at my — I said, “Look, do you have anybody here who help me?
+Because I have this problem … ” know, at first they were just going to write me off, like, “If you don’t like shoes, sorry.
+It’s too late.”
+“No, no, no, no. I’ve got special feet that need a two-inch heel.
 I have a three-inch heel.
-I a little bit off.”
-They didn’t even want to there.
-They didn’t even want to touch that one.
+I need a bit off.”
+They didn’t even want to go there.
+They didn’t even to touch that one.
 They just did it.
-No, legs are great.
-I’m actually going back in a of weeks to get some improvements.
-I want to legs like these made for flat feet so I can wear sneakers, I can’t with these ones.
+No, these legs are great.
+I’m going back in a couple of weeks to get some improvements.
+I to get legs like these made for flat feet so can wear sneakers, because I can’t with these ones.
 So… Moderator: That’s it.

 SS: That’s Mullins.